walkero-gr/mediavault/README.md

 Changelog
 --------------------------
+v1.1.1 - 2021-05-15
+* Changed the required oo.library version to 1.12
+* Fixed a bug on requesting radio stations without using the filters

 v1.1.0 - 2021-05-13
 * Added a message requester for messages to the user
 * The "Discover" button changes to "Discover more" after the first search,